pontsetudes/pep.enpc/README.md

 </div>
 ```

-## Add an anchor link in your articles
+## Add anchor links to your articles

 Just add the following line in `/_posts/2019-12-10-station-f.md` :